Utah Fires

 Weather and Wind Warnings

-Current Weather: Conditions in the Salt Lake City area and northern Utah are sunny and warm, with daytime temperatures in the low 70s and low relative humidity dropping to around 17% to 20%.
+Current Weather: Conditions in northern Utah, including Salt Lake City, are currently sunny with temperatures ranging from the 50s up to 80°F, and low humidity around 20%.

 Recommendations